usnistgov/FIPS201/_Appendix/glossary.md

 : A process that allows the conveyance of _identity_ and _authentication_ information across a set of networked systems.

 Federation Assurance Level (FAL)
-: A category describing the _federation_ protocol used to communicate the _assertion_ containing _authentication_ and attribute information (if applicable) to an RP, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:
+: A category describing the _federation_ protocol used to communicate an _assertion_ containing _authentication_ and attribute information (if applicable) to an RP, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:

     FAL1
 	: SOME confidence

 	FAL2